 Supporting the minimalist design of this vest is the two soft flask hydration system.
 The bottles are simple, lightweight, and our tester didn't have any issues with them leaking while running or in the car on the way to the trailhead.
 It's important to note; there isn't an option to expand the water capacity with this vest.
 If you need more than the two 8oz soft flasks, this might not be the best option for you.

 It would be unfair to criticize the storage capacity of this vest too much as it is a minimalist design and isn't made to haul the kitchen sink.
+With 5L of storage space, Salomon managed to keep this vest to 6.8 ounces, making it incredibly light and scoring quite high for volume to weight ratio.
 The stretch pockets do allow a fair amount of storage.
 We crammed a running jacket, snacks, and water fairly comfortably for our morning runs.
-It's easy to overload this vest causing a few problems, the most noticeable is the neck lining digs into the lower neck/upper back area when this vest is overloaded.
+It is easy to overload this vest, however, causing a few problems — the most noticeable is the neck lining digs into the lower neck/upper back area when this vest is overloaded.

-At $155.00, it's hard to say this vest is good value.
-It is a functional, lightweight vest but for the price, there are many vests available that score higher in nearly every metric.
+It's hard to say this vest is good value.
+It is a functional, lightweight vest, but for the price, there are many options available that score higher in nearly every metric and are more versatile.